valentingarnier/valentingarnier.github.io/index.md

 ### ***Chapter 1.3: Prediction***

 Here they applied three different classification algorithms for a problem of 3 balanced classes.
-Since classes are balanced and having false positives or negatives does not impact differently the results, we consider that accuracy is a good measure here of how the algorithms perform.
+Since classes are balanced and having false positives or negatives does not impact differently the results, they consider that accuracy is a good measure here of how the algorithms perform.

 Predicting at random would yield an accuracy of 33%.
-Here we obtained an accuracy of 47% which is slightly better than random predictions.
+Here they obtained an accuracy of 47% which is slightly better than random predictions.
 This implies that predicting the continent where a user lives is possible using travel patterns over a year, but our data does not mark enough differences between continents.
-In order to validate if it is possible, we would need more balanced data between continents in the checkins.
+In order to validate if it is possible, they would need more balanced data between continents in the checkins.

 ## About the team

 Sherlock Holmes            |  Enola Holmes             | Doctor Watson            |
 :-------------------------:|:-------------------------:|:-------------------------: